Frequently Asked Questions

 If I have sufficient notice of the cancellation and can reschedule, I will.

-• My Stoke Newington N16 space is down a staircase of eight of stairs and my Dalston E8 space is a staircase of 50.
+• My Stoke Newington N16 space is down a staircase of eight of stairs and my Dalston E8 space is up a staircase of 50.
 They are both well lit and have a handrail.

 If for whatever reason it is hard to make it in person one week, I can be flexible and move our session to online.